Antenatal and maternity care appointments

 You will be supported by midwives after the birth.
 They will help you with breastfeeding and caring for your baby.

 Most women and babies are discharged from hospital within 3 days of the birth.
-If you choose a Domino scheme, you may be able to go home earlier.
-This is because a midwife will be visiting you at home.
+If you choose a 'domino scheme', you may be able to go home earlier.
+This means a midwife will be visiting you at home.

 Some hospitals also have ‘early transfer home’ schemes which means you can leave the hospital as soon as possible after the birth (usually 12 to 36 hours).

-Once you return home, a public health nurse will visit you within 72 hours of leaving hospital.
+When you return home, a public health nurse (PHN) will visit you within 72 hours of leaving hospital.

 Your GP or your GP practice nurse will examine your baby at 2 weeks old.
-Your GP will examine both you and your baby at 6 weeks old.
+Your GP will examine both you and your baby when your baby is 6 weeks old.